dineshmohan24102004/19CS403_JAVA/Module-08/DAY-5/README.md

 # Ex.No:8(E)  INPUT STREAM READER.

 ## AIM:
-To write a Java program that takes continuous input from the user using InputStreamReader and exits when the input ends with the symbol #.
-The input is taken inside a do-while loop.
+To write a Java program that reads and displays the contents of a file using FileReader and BufferedReader classes.

 ## ALGORITHM :
+1.Start the program.

+2.Create a FileReader object to open the file "sample.txt".

+3.Wrap the FileReader object with a BufferedReader for efficient reading.

+4.Initialize an integer variable to hold the read character.

+5.Use a while loop to read characters one by one until end-of-file (-1) is reached:

+6.Convert the integer to a character.

+7.Print the character.

+8.After reading, print a newline for formatting.

+9.Close the BufferedReader and FileReader objects to release resources.

-1. Start the program.
+10.End the program.
-2. Import java.io.*.
-3. Create an InputStreamReader and wrap it in a BufferedReader.
-    	Use a do-while loop to:
-    	Prompt and read input from the user.
-    	Check if the input ends with #.
-4. If yes, break the loop.
-    	Otherwise, print the input.
-    	Close the input stream.
-5. End the program

 ## PROGRAM:
  ```
 /*
 Program to implement a INPUT STREAM READER
-Developed by:
+Developed by: Dinesh M
-RegisterNumber:
+RegisterNumber: 212222040039

+          FileReader fr=new FileReader("sample.txt");
+          BufferedReader br=new BufferedReader(fr);
+          int i;
+          while((i=br.read())!=-1)
+          {
+          System.out.print((char)i);
+          }
+            System.out.print("\n");
+          br.close();
+          fr.close();
 */
 ```

-## Sourcecode.java: